 Yet not everyone is capable of breaking away from conventional belief systems.
 As human beings, we’re instinctively driven by our need to belong and accepted by others – sometimes at the cost of our own personal advancement.
 This fear of becoming a social pariah coupled with a lack of self-awareness makes it a herculean task to choose a different path to those around us.

 I’ve found that the only way to release this fear is to look within and strengthen our understanding of who we are and what’s important to us.
 We always have a choice to live differently, even if it initially requires sacrifice and a period of discomfort.
 We need to trust ourselves and realize that we are our own best counsel.
-No one knows us better than we know ourselves.

 Here are four important things that I’ve learned from making unconventional life choices: